Connect with others who understand.

 • Sticking to your treatment plan

 If you have any questions or concerns about anxiety with bipolar 1 disorder, especially related to mania, talk to your health care providers.
 They may change your treatment plan or recommend psychotherapy to help you address your anxiety and any other issues related to bipolar 1 disorder.
-Together, managing your condition with therapy and medication can improve your overall quality of life.
+Managing your condition with therapy and medication can improve your overall quality of life.

 Talk With Others Who Understand

-On MyDepressionTeam, more than 142,000 members come together to ask questions, give advice, and share their stories with others who understand life with anxiety, depression, or bipolar 1 disorder.
+On MyDepressionTeam, more than 146,000 members come together to ask questions, give advice, and share their stories with others who understand life with anxiety, depression, or bipolar 1 disorder.

 All updates must be accompanied by text or a picture.

-Get the latest articles about depression sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
-Learn more about her here
+Learn more about her here.

 Related Articles

-What Are Good Jobs for People With Schizophrenia?
+6 Jobs for People With Bipolar Disorder

 Recent Articles